Operation of a high-frequency, phase-slip qubit: Results

 We first performed two-tone spectroscopy on the device to check that it is behaving as a phase slip qubit (Fig.~\ref{fig:spec}).
 We expect the behavior of the device to be described by the following Hamiltonian written in the fluxon basis:

 where $m$ is the number of fluxons in the loop, $E_{s,\,1}$ is the phase slip rate for coupling the fluxon states $m$ and $m +1$, and $E_{s,\,2}$ is the rate at which two flux quanta tunnel simultaneously, coupling the fluxon states $m$ and $m + 2$.
-We fit the observed transitions to the Hamiltonian described by Eq.~\ref{eq1} (solid lines in Fig.~\ref{fig:spec}(a)) and observe good agreement between the data and theory.
+We fit {both the $\ket{g}-\ket{e}$ and the $\ket{g}-\ket{f}$ transitions} to the Hamiltonian described by Eq.~\ref{eq1} (solid lines in Fig.~\ref{fig:spec}(a)) and observe good agreement between the data and theory.
 From the fit, we find $E_L =~$\qty{34.4}{GHz}, $E_{s,\, 1} =~$\qty{1.03}{GHz}, and $E_{s, \,2} =~$\qty{0.05}{GHz}.
-Though small, we find that the $E_{s,\,2}$ term must be included in order to properly reproduce the spectroscopy data at zero flux (see Supplementary Information for additional discussion).
+Equation~\ref{eq1} is an effective low-energy Hamiltonian that only holds for our circuit up to the energy of the first plasmon mode.
+By fitting our data to the more general fluxonium Hamiltonian (fit parameters provided in Supplementary information), we find that the first plasmon mode is expected above 50 GHz, which indicates that Eq.~\ref{eq1} describes our experiments well.
 As an additional check that the qubit is behaving as predicted, we note that this Hamiltonian enforces a parity selection rule at exactly zero flux for transitions between the $\ket{g}$ and $\ket{f}$ state, which we observe as a decrease in the visibility of that transition.

 We also demonstrate our ability to perform single-shot readout, which is essential in implementing future quantum algorithms and quantum error correction schemes.
 We drove the qubit at the $\ket{g}$-$\ket{e}$ frequency to populate the qubit in both the ground and excited states, and measured the resonator response.
 We performed this measurement $2\times10^{6}$ times and constructed a histogram of the resulting data, which is presented in Fig.~\ref{fig:spec}(b).
 We observe clear separation between the $\ket{g}$ and $\ket{e}$ resonator responses with an assignment fidelity of 96\% \cite{gambetta_protocols_2007}.